ub-math/exam_guides/docs/proctor.md

 rel="noopener"}
 demonstration of this process.

-* Once a student shows all exam pages tells the student that they may leave the Zoom meeting and upload their work to Gradescope, UBLearns or use a different submission method specified by the course instructor.
+* Once a student shows all exam pagesm, tell the student that they may leave the Zoom meeting and upload their work to Gradescope, UBLearns or use a different submission method specified by the course instructor.

 **Note:** If there are several students waiting to be checked out, acknowledge that you see them by